2026 Preakness Stakes betting in PA

 - $1 Superfecta: $5,053

 Eddie Arcaro is atop the all-time win list for jockeys at the Preakness Stakes.
-He won the event six times, two of which came in back-to-back years in 1950 and 1951.
+He won the event six times, with two victories coming in consecutive years, 1950 and 1951.
 Arcaro’s last victory came in 1957.

 As interest has risen through the years, so too has the betting handle for the Preakness Stakes.
 For example, the total amount bet on the race in 2019 was a little south of $100 million, while the number dipped lower than that in 2020.
 For years with a legitimate Triple Crown contender, the handle can rise well above that number.